cheminfo/nmrium/README.md

 ## General information about the programmation

-* Useful vscode plugins:
+- Useful vscode plugins:
-  * prettier
+  - prettier
-  * eslint
+  - eslint
-  * intellicode
+  - intellicode
-  * gitlens
+  - gitlens
-  * live share
+  - live share
-  * github pull request
+  - github pull request
-  * Bracket Pair Colorizer
+  - Bracket Pair Colorizer
-* Storybook
-  * Use storybook for on-line demonstration on gh-pages.
-An example is in the project https://zakodium.github.io/react-ocl/?path=/story/highlighting--fixed-highlight `npm run storybook`
-  * Create a travis script that creates the storybook on gh-pages after each commit.
-Thjis       will allow to easily test the project
-* When you develop 2 different projects in parallel that depends of each other don't forget to   use `npm link`.
+- When you develop 2 different projects in parallel that depends of each other don't forget to use `npm link`.

 ## Commit messages